QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/index.md

 Automated scans can impact the network.

 During an assignment, ensure you know which hosts can be automatically scanned (e.g., using Nessus) and which hosts should be excluded and manually tested.

+When discovering something, it's important to question why we discovered something, e.g. why is this service present/enabled.

+According to the kind of business, we may be able to guess their needs, and also guess some services that should be present.
 </div><div>
 </div></div>